 Sleep and Bedtime Routines

-• Going ‘screen free’ the ‘blue light’ gets in the way of sleep hormone release.
-Help them choose quiet play like colouring or board games with you
+• Going ‘screen free’.
+The ‘blue light’ gets in the way of sleep hormone release.
+Help your child choose quiet play like colouring or board games with you.

 To begin with you may have to go to your child many times.
 Go along with this but keep it short and to the point.
 Repeat your ‘good night, sleep tight’ message.
 Over time they will get better at settling themselves without your reassurance.

 Keep bedrooms a place for chilling out, with low light and calm chat.
 Try not to use going to the bedroom as a punishment.
 TVs and screens in bedrooms stimulate children and do not help them learn to get off to sleep themselves.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.